Azure/terraform-azurerm-avm-res-sql-managedinstance/README.md

 Default: `{}`

+### <a name="input_storage_account_resource_id"></a> [storage\_account\_resource\_id](#input\_storage\_account\_resource\_id)

+Description: (Optional) Storage Account to store vulnerability assessments.

+The System Assigned Managed Identity will be granted Storage Blob Data Contributor over this storage account.

+Note these limitations documented in Microsoft Learn - <https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-database-vulnerability-assessment-storage?view=azuresql#store-va-scan-results-for-azure-sql-managed-instance-in-a-storage-account-that-can-be-accessed-behind-a-firewall-or-vnet>

+* User Assigned MIs are not supported
+* The storage account firewall public network access must be allowed.
+If "Enabled from selected virtual networks and IP addresses" is set (recommended), the SQL MI subnet ID must be added to the storage account firewall.

+Type: `string`

+Default: `null`

 ### <a name="input_storage_account_type"></a> [storage\_account\_type](#input\_storage\_account\_type)

 Description: (Optional) Specifies the storage account type used to store backups for this database.
 Changing this forces a new resource to be created.
 Possible values are `GRS`, `LRS` and `ZRS`.
 Defaults to `GRS`.